cfjedimaster/SWAPI-Wrapper/readme.md

 To be done: I know I can optimize the code a bit.
 I'll do that.
 I also want to add a caching layer.
 Finally, it needs some proper unit tests.

+History
+===

+Added unit tests and a grunt task.
+Also a minified version.